intel-retail/automated-vending/docs_src/configuration.md

 - `SubscriptionHost` - The URL (as a string) of the EdgeX notification service's subscription API
 - `VendingEndpoint` - The URL (as a string) corresponding to the central vending endpoint's `/boardStatus` API endpoint, which is where events will be Posted when there is a door open/close change event, or a "temperature threshold exceeded" event.

-## Vending Application Service
+## Vending application service

 The following items can be configured via the `ApplicationSettings` section of the service's [configuration.toml](https://github.com/intel-iot-devkit/automated-checkout/blob/master/as-vending/res/configuration.toml) file.
 All values are strings.

-- `DeviceControllerBoardLock1` - EdgeX Command service endpoint for lock 1 events
+- `AuthenticationEndpoint` - Endpoint for authentication microservice
-- `DeviceControllerBoardLock2` - EdgeX Command service endpoint for lock 2 events
+- `DeviceControllerBoarddisplayReset` - EdgeX Command service endpoint for Resetting the LCD text
 - `DeviceControllerBoarddisplayRow0` - EdgeX Command service endpoint for Row 0 on LCD
 - `DeviceControllerBoarddisplayRow1` - EdgeX Command service endpoint for Row 1 on LCD
 - `DeviceControllerBoarddisplayRow2` - EdgeX Command service endpoint for Row 2 on LCD
 - `DeviceControllerBoarddisplayRow3` - EdgeX Command service endpoint for Row 3 on LCD
+- `DeviceControllerBoardLock1` - EdgeX Command service endpoint for lock 1 events
-- `DeviceControllerBoarddisplayReset` - EdgeX Command service endpoint for Resetting the LCD text
+- `DeviceControllerBoardLock2` - EdgeX Command service endpoint for lock 2 events
+- `DeviceNames` - String value, containing comma-separated device names, as registered in EdgeX for each service.
+Incoming events/readings that do not match one of the device names will likely be ignored by this service.
+- `DoorCloseStateTimeout` - The time-duration string (i.e. `-15s`, `-10m`) used for Door Close lockout time delay, in seconds
+- `DoorOpenStateTimeout` - The time-duration string (i.e. `-15s`, `-10m`) used for Door Open lockout time delay, in seconds
-- `AuthenticationEndpoint` - Endpoint for authentication microservice
+- `InferenceDoorStatus` - EdgeX Command service endpoint for Inference Door status
 - `InferenceHeartbeat` - EdgeX Command service endpoint for Inference Heartbeat
-- `InferenceDoorStatus` - EdgeX Command service endpoint for Inference Door status
+- `InferenceTimeout` - The time-duration string (i.e. `-15s`, `-10m`) used for Inference message time delay, in seconds
-- `LedgerService` - Endpoint for Ledger Micro Service
+- `InventoryAuditLogService` - Endpoint for Inventory Audit Log Micro Service
 - `InventoryService` - Endpoint for Inventory Micro Service
-- `InventoryAuditLogService` - Endpoint for Inventory Audit Log Micro Service
-- `DoorOpenStateTimeout` - The time-duration string (i.e. `-15s`, `-10m`) used for Door Open lockout time delay, in seconds
-- `DoorCloseStateTimeout` - The time-duration string (i.e. `-15s`, `-10m`) used for Door Close lockout time delay, in seconds
-- `InferenceTimeout` - The time-duration string (i.e. `-15s`, `-10m`) used for Inference message time delay, in seconds
 - `LCDRowLength` - Max number of characters for LCD Rows
+- `LedgerService` - Endpoint for Ledger Micro Service

 ## Authentication microservice